VishnuVNairCodes/minnal-UI/README.md

 # Minnal-UI
-Build your web apps lightning fast by reusing CSS classes
+Build your web applications lightning fast by reusing CSS classes

 ## Technologies Used -
 HTML </br>